rptb1/dnd-srd-sphinx/source/diseases.rst

 It takes 1d4 days for sewer plague's symptoms to manifest in an infected creature.
 Symptoms include fatigue and cramps.
-The infected creature suffers one level of exhaustion, and it regains only half the normal number of hit points from spending Hit Dice and no hit points from finishing a long rest.
+The infected creature suffers one level of :ref:`exhaustion <exhaustion>`, and it regains only half the normal number of hit points from spending Hit Dice and no hit points from finishing a long rest.

 At the end of each long rest, an infected creature must make a DC 11 Constitution saving throw.
-On a failed save, the character gains one level of exhaustion.
-On a successful save, the character's exhaustion level decreases by one level.
-If a successful saving throw reduces the infected creature's level of exhaustion below 1, the creature recovers from the disease.
+On a failed save, the character gains one level of :ref:`exhaustion <exhaustion>`.
+On a successful save, the character's :ref:`exhaustion <exhaustion>` level decreases by one level.
+If a successful saving throw reduces the infected creature's level of :ref:`exhaustion <exhaustion>` below 1, the creature recovers from the disease.

 Sight Rot